-Some pathology reports may refer to deep fibromatosis to as a desmoid tumour or aggressive fibromatosis.
-Other names for deep fibromatosis include abdominal fibromatosis, extra-abdominal fibromatosis, and intra-abdominal fibromatosis.
-The name depends on where in the body the tumour was located.
+Deep fibromatosis is a type of non-cancerous type of tumour.
+Most tumours start in fibrous tissue such as the wall of the abdomen are the tissues that cover the internal organs.
+Other names for deep fibromatosis are desmoid tumour, aggressive fibromatosis, abdominal fibromatosis, extra-abdominal fibromatosis, and intra-abdominal fibromatosis.
+The name used depends on where in the body the tumour was located.

-Deep fibromatosis can run in families and are seen in genetic syndromes including Familial Adenomatous Polyposis syndrome (APC)/Gardner syndrome or familial desmoid syndrome.
+Deep fibromatosis can run in families and are seen in genetic syndromes including Familial Adenomatous Polyposis Syndrome (APC)/Gardner syndrome or familial desmoid syndrome.

 There are different ways to treat deep fibromatosis.
 Your surgeon may recommend doing nothing, especially if it is a small tumour that is not growing and not causing you any symptoms.
 Alternatively, your surgeon may recommend removing the tumour.
 Some patients are offered chemotherapy or radiation therapy for large tumours or for tumours that have come back after being previously removed (local recurrence).